silnrsi/pysilfont/docs/fea2_proposal.md

 # Proposed Extensions to FEA

-This document describes various extensions to FEA that will enable it to grow and support more powerful OpenType descriptions.
-The proposal is presented as varoius syntax extensions to the core FEA syntax.
+This document describes a macro extension to FEA that will enable it to grow and support more powerful OpenType descriptions.
+The proposal is presented as various syntax extensions to the core FEA syntax.

 ## Functions